Logo

 Associated Mental Health Issues

 OCD diagnosis and treatment recommendations can only be made by a medical professional.
 Additionally, adult obsessive-compulsive symptoms might resemble those of other mental health conditions, so seeing a specialist is crucial to get a precise diagnosis.
-But it’s also helpful to be aware of the indicators that point to the need of a professional evaluation:
+But it’s also helpful to be aware of the indicators that point to the need for a professional evaluation:

 Being tidy, organized, or having certain tastes in things is not indicative of OCD.
 It’s a dangerous illness that may impair your everyday functioning and mental well-being.